Kapware64/calguru/README.md

 * Navigate to project root.
 * Run `nose2 -v`.

-## Configuring Google Calendar API
+## Google Calendar API Authentication
+* Background: A service account is a special Google account that belongs to an application instead of a user.
+Each service account is associated with a public-private key pair, which is managed by Google Cloud Platform.
+This key pair is what CalGuru uses to make authenticated requests to the Google Calendar API.
-* All Google Calendar API calls are done via a single Google service account authorized for the calguru-210514 Google Cloud Platform project.
+* All Google Calender API calls made by CalGuru are via the service account specified in `gcal_service_account.json`, located in the `conf` folder.
-* The Google Cloud Platform project and Google service account that CalGuru interfaces with are both specified via the `gcal_service_account.json` file.
+`gcal_service_account.json` contains all of the service account's necessary OAuth credentials (including its private key).
-    * This can be changed by doing the following:
+* You can change the service account CalGuru uses by doing the following:
     * Create a new Google service account.
     * Download its private key in json format.
     * Replace `gcal_service_account.json` with downloaded file.
     * More information available here: https://developers.google.com/identity/protocols/OAuth2ServiceAccount